 Homelessness among veterans is another top concern for Senator Sanders, who considers it a national disgrace that more 47,000 veterans are homeless on a given night, and 1.4 million more are considered at risk of homelessness due to poverty, lack of support networks, and dismal living conditions in overcrowded or substandard housing.
 While Senator Sanders applauds Obama administration efforts through the VA and the Department of Housing and Urban Development that have reduced homelessness among veterans by 35 percent since 2010, much work needs to be done.

-In Vermont, Senator Sanders praised the construction and improvement of several facilities, including the Canal Street

-  Veterans Housing in Winooski, the Veterans’ Place in Northfield, the Dodge House in Rutland, the Veterans Inc.

-  Transitional Housing in Bradford, and Home At Last in Brattleboro.
-These nonprofit programs help veterans and their

-  families in their time of need.
+In Vermont, Senator Sanders praised the construction and improvement of several community-based facilities that provide emergency, transitional and permanent supportive housing assistance to veterans, including the Canal Street Veterans Housing in Winooski, the Veterans’ Place in Northfield, the Dodge House in Rutland, the Veterans Inc. Transitional Housing in Bradford, and Home At Last in Brattleboro.
+These nonprofit programs help veterans and their families in their time of need.

 Lastly, while Senator Sanders believes it is crucial to have the best services in the world for our veterans, they are of little use if veterans do not know about them or cannot access them.
 Senator Sanders and his staff are committed to making sure that returning service members and all Vermont veterans know about and receive the health care, mental health counseling, family assistance, transition assistance and other benefits they need to make sure they can live a healthy and productive life.